 Human thyroglobulin (Tg) is a large glycoprotein (660 kD) that is stored in the follicular colloid of the thyroid gland.
-It functions as a prohormone in the intrathyroid synthesis of primary thyroid hormones like Triiodothyronine (T3) and Thyroxine (T4).
+It functions as a prohormone in the intra thyroid synthesis of primary thyroid hormones triiodothyronine (T3) and thyroxine (T4).

 Tg is elevated in thyroid follicular and papillary carcinoma, thyroid adenoma, subacute thyroiditis, Hashimoto's thyroiditis and Graves Disease.
-Tg levels are found to be normal in patients with medullary thyroid carcinoma.
-Serial measurements of Tg is most useful in detecting recurrence of differentiated thyroid carcinoma following surgical resection or radioactive iodine ablation.
-Tg determination is used as an adjunct to iodine scanning but not as a replacement for it.
+To levels are found to be normal in patients with medullary thyroid carcinoma.
+Serial measurements of To are most useful in detecting recurrence of differentiated thyroid carcinoma following surgical resection or radioactive iodine ablation.
+To determination is used as an adjunct to iodine scanning but not as a replacement for it.
 Assessment of Tg levels aids in management of infants with congenital hypothyroidism.

-Tg determination has been done with various methods using direct competitive binding RIA and double antibody sandwich IRMA or ELISA, of which latter is more useful.
-All these methods suffer from interference by endogenous autoantibodies to Tg.
+To determination has been done with various methods using direct competitive binding RIA and double antibody sandwich IRMA or Elisa, of which the latter is more useful.
+All these methods suffer from interference by endogenous autoantibodies to Tq.
 It is useful to determine the effect of autoantibodies before screening such patients for levels of Tg.
-Monobind provides Tg autoantibody ELISA to rule out such interference.
-(Please see Monobind Anti-Tg AccuBind® ELISA Test System, Product Code: 1025-300).
+Monobind provides Tg autoantibody Elisa to rule out such interference.
+(Please see Anti-Tg Acculite® ELISA Product Code: 1075-300).